plausible/docs/docs/events-api.md

 Domain name of the site in Plausible

-:::note
-This is the domain name you used when you added your site to your Plausible account.
-It doesn't need to be an actual domain name, so when adding your mobile app to Plausible, you could insert the mobile app name in the domain name field
+:::note This is the domain name you used when you added your site to your Plausible account It doesn't need to be an actual domain name, so when adding your mobile app to Plausible, you could insert the mobile app name in the domain name field
 :::
 <hr / >